The Pink Floyd & Wu-Tang Clan Mashup That Just May Change Your Life: The Dark Side of the Wu EP

 In 1965, a group of English musicians came together and evolved psychedelic rock into a true art form.
 Using beautiful extended compositions, otherworldly auditory experimentation, and deep philosophical lyrics, Pink Floyd is widely celebrated for its iconic form of storytelling.
 The Wall (1979) and The Dark Side of the Moon (1973) are among the best-selling albums in music history!

-New York City’s most underrated borough gave rise to one of the most influencial hardcore hip-hop bands of all time — the Wu-Tang Clan.
-Formed in 1992, the game-changing ensemble of colorful characters slinging razor sharp lyrics managed to elevate their genre and inspired countless artists with their rhymes, tenacity, and unparallel grit for over 25 years!
+New York City’s most underrated borough gave rise to one of the most influential hardcore hip-hop bands of all time — the Wu-Tang Clan.
+Formed in 1992, the game-changing ensemble of colorful characters slinging razor sharp lyrics managed to elevate their genre and inspired countless artists with their rhymes, tenacity, and unparalleled grit for over 25 years!

 As a huge fan of both, I was shocked to find out that DJ Piztrumentals — arguably a genius that slipped through the slimy cracks of the mainstream — created my new obsession, The Dark Side of the Wu, as far back as 2014.
 How this clever visionary didn’t get more widespread love for his remarkable work is a puzzle I cannot solve today, but I am sincerely grateful for his efforts.